The workshops had a range of themes;

 ‘We know that one in four of us will experience a mental health problem at some point in our lives and those that have physical health problems, are disabled or have learning disabilities are even more likely to be affected by mental illness.
 The Domiciliary Care Workforce work hard to support these individuals on a daily basis so it is essential that they have the knowledge and understanding to ensure that they can provide high quality care and support to meet individual’s needs.’

-Due to the success of the workshops and the great feedback received, the programme will continue this year.
-The next planned workshop is on the Fundamentals of Autism, 11th April, Seagoe Hotel, Portadown.
+Due to the success of the workshops and the great feedback received, the programme will continue later this year.
+Dates will be announced on our website and on our Social Media.

-If you require any further information of programme of any workshop please contact Noah McKeown, Project Support Officer, Social Care Council at Noah.McKeown@niscc.hscni.net
+If you require any further information about the training programme please contact Noah McKeown, Project Support Officer, Social Care Council at Noah.McKeown@niscc.hscni.net